Linconwaves/AIWorkers/README.md

 4. Deploy the backend to your host of choice and the client to Vercel/Netlify; update `NEXT_PUBLIC_API_BASE_URL`.

 ## Contributing
 Issues and PRs are welcome.
 See `CONTRIBUTING.md` for how to file bugs, propose ideas, and open pull requests.
+For security reports, please follow `SECURITY.md`.
+By participating, you agree to the `CODE_OF_CONDUCT.md`.

 ## License
 MIT — see `LICENSE`.